 In addition to live weekly online lectures, supplementary live online sessions will be organised periodically comprising of tutorials, doubt-clearing interactions, and industry talks (18-20 hours per semester).

 Online Exams Option

 Examinations Mode Options for M.Tech.
-Data Science And Engineering applicable for students admitted in FIRST SEM 2020
+Data Science And Engineering applicable for students admitted in Batch starting in March 2021

 Every semester has Mid-semester Examinations and Comprehensive Examinations.
 These examinations are mostly scheduled over weekends.
 In addition to the mid-semester and comprehensive examinations, student will need to also participate in an online quiz or do an assignment and submit it online as per the course plan.

 Institution offers a choice between taking the examination online or taking them at a designated examination center.
 The student will choose one of the option depending on his or her own preference and circumstances.
 Both options are explained below:

 Online Examinations: Students choosing this option can take the examinations online from any location e.g. office or home.
 To take an online examination, student must possess a laptop or desktop with a web cam, a smart phone and good internet connectivity.
 As per the examination schedule, the student is expected to login to the institution’s online examination platform and take the examinations in compliance with institution’s defined guidelines and rules announced before the examinations.
 For full details about hardware, software and connectivity requirements to take online examination, click here.